Skip to main content

 What to keep in mind

-¡ Myeloma is treatable and many patients live long and productive lives after being diagnosed.
-Myeloma research is a robust field that is evolving at an unprecedented pace and the treatment options for patients are expanding like never before.
+Myeloma is treatable and many people live long and productive lives after diagnosis.
+Myeloma research is making great progress at an unprecedented pace.
+Effective treatment options for myeloma are expanding like never before.

-¡ Keep an organized record of your comprehensive medical history as well as all aspects of your myeloma journey.
+Be sure to keep an organized record of your comprehensive medical history as well as all aspects of your myeloma journey.
 This is made easier by today’s electronic medical records systems or “portals.”
-Your doctors must have access to your medical records, too.
+Your medical records should be easily accessible to you.

 All people who eventually develop active myeloma have previously had a benign condition called monoclonal gammopathy of undetermined significance (MGUS, pronounced “EM-gus”), followed by smoldering multiple myeloma (SMM, pronounced “ess-em-EM”).